njit-jerse/specimin/DEVELOPERS.md

 ## Developer documentation

-This document contains information that might be useful if you want to contribute to Specimin.
+This document contains information that might be useful if you want to contribute to SpecSlice.
 We welcome improvements, bug fixes, new test cases, and any other contributions that you'd like to make.
-To suggest a change to Specimin, please open a [GitHub pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+To suggest a change to SpecSlice, please open a [GitHub pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ### Testing infrastructure

-Even Specimin's "unit tests" are actually full system tests: each runs Specimin on a (small) input program and checks that it produces an expected output program; note that the test cases themselves are also Java programs (this sometimes confuses IDEs).
+Even SpecSlice's "unit tests" are actually full system tests: each runs SpecSlice on a (small) input program and checks that it produces an expected output program; note that the test cases themselves are also Java programs (this sometimes confuses IDEs).

 Each test case has a name (e.g., "onefilesimple") and three parts:
-* the test runner, which is a JUnit test stored under `src/test/java/org/checkerframework/specimin`.
+* the test runner, which is a JUnit test stored under `src/test/java/org/checkerframework/specSlice`.
 The name of a new test runner should always be the test name in CamelCase plus the word "Test" (e.g., `OneFileSimpleTest.java`).
 * the test input.
-This is the program that Specimin should minimize.
+This is the program that SpecSlice should minimize.
 It is stored under `src/test/resources/$testname/input`, where `$testname` is the name of the test.
 Note that this must be a Java program, and therefore must also respect the usual Java conventions - for example,